 This may sound overly simple, but the first thing is to know where your property boundaries are.
 This way, when you’re doing your landscaping you’re not planting anything on the neighbours land or shire property.
 The last thing you want is to have to root up all your hard work because of a by-laws infraction.

 Next, get all your measurements so you can create a landscaping plan.
 Don’t worry if you’re not sure what to put into it, we’ll give you some ideas in this article.
 No matter what you decide to do, you’re going to want to have it planned out beforehand.
 If you have your landscaping designs planned out ahead of time then you’ll know what you can do yourself and what parts of the project it’s maybe best to bring in some professionals.

 The foundation of your landscaping plan is going to be the hard surface areas.
 These include things you’re going to want to put in like patios and courtyards.
 You’ll also want to take into account the existing hard surfaces like pathways and driveways.
-Often people will want to jump right into planting garden beds around the house but if you do the hardscaping first you won’t run the risk of damaging your plants.
+Often people will want to jump right into planting garden beds around the house but if you do the Residential Hardscaping Installation columbus oh first you won’t run the risk of damaging your plants.

 Have A Plant Plan

 Once the hardscaping is done you’re going to want to plant up next to the house.
 It’s important that you do your research so you are picking plants with the long term in mind.
 Planting small shrubs or garden beds under your windows will accent them nicely but trees will become a problem.
 In time trees or large bushes will grow to obstruct your view and could even become hazards if left untended.
 A good rule of thumb is to plant larger trees and bushes at the corners of the house.

 Front, Back or Sides?